Maria Anna von Genzinger

 Maria Anna Sabina (von) Genzinger (6 November 1754 – 26 January 1793), called Marianne, was a Viennese amateur musician, the mother of six children, and a friend of the composer Joseph Haydn.
 Her correspondence with Haydn preserves a personal view of the composer not available from any other biographical source.
-Her daughter Josepa was a singer who gave the first performance of Haydn's Ariadne auf Naxos.

 Background

 Marianne Genzinger was the daughter of Joseph von Kayser, who served as court councillor for Prince Batthyány.
 Her mother, born Maria Anna von Hackher zu Hart, was of an old Austrian aristocratic family.

+While growing up, she learned to play the keyboard (probably at the time a harpsichord); this was a common undertaking at the time for girls and young women of her social class.
+In 1771, she served as godmother at the baptism of the daughter of Andreas Henneberger (1727–1791), a Vienna organist whose son Johann Baptist Henneberg grew up to be an important figure in the Viennese musical scene.
+Michael Lorenz suggests that this fact likely identifies Henneberger as Marianne Genzinger's teacher.

 On 29 June 1773 she married the physician Peter Leopold Genzinger (b. son of the abbey's apothecary on 17 November 1737 in Schlägl, d.
 8 September 1797 in Vienna).
 Robbins Landon describes Genzinger as "a popular 'Ladies' Doctor'".
-He was raised to the nobility by Emperor Francis II on 18 June 1793, thus henceforth "von Genzinger".
-In 1792, he was made Rector of the Vienna Faculty of Medicine.
+In 1780, Genzinger was ennobled to the lowest rank of the nobility, designated "Edler von," and on 18 June 1793, when he had already become Rector Magnificus of the medical faculty, his rank of nobility was raised to "Ritter von" (knighthood).
 For many years, Genzinger served as Physician in Ordinary to Prince Nikolaus Esterhazy, who from 1766 to his death in 1790 was Joseph Haydn's patron and employer.
-It is plausible that Haydn met Marianne through this connection.
+It is plausible that Haydn met Genzinger through this connection.

-Marianne bore six children, four boys and two girls.
-Like many cultivated women of the time, she was an amateur musician and could play the piano.
-She continued her piano studies in adulthood (see below).
+Marianne von Genzinger bore six children, four boys and two girls.

+The family's home was within the Schottenhof in central Vienna, a network of courtyards next to the Schottenkirche, which formerly served as a monastery.
+The location is a short walk from the Vienna palace of the Esterházy family on the Wallnerstraße, where Haydn would have worked during his stays in the city.
+The Genzinger home was a cultivated one that offered musical soirees which were widely attended in musical Vienna.

 The friendship with Haydn began in 1789.
 At this time, the composer was 57 years old, and was nearing the end of his nearly 30 years of full-time service with Esterhazy princes, the latter half spent mostly at the remote palace of Esterháza in Hungary.
 Although he was the most celebrated of all composers at the time, he still was bound by loyalty and economic considerations to his Prince.
 Haydn frequently sought to visit Vienna, which however lay a considerable distance from Esterháza.